mikebranc/should-i-go/README.md

 ## Calculations and assumptions

 ### Opportunity cost calculation
-Opportunity cost is calculated by multiplying your annual high school salary by 4 (the 4 years you spend in college).
+Opportunity cost is calculated by multiplying your annual high school salary by the number of years spent in college.

 ### Breakeven calculation
 The breakeven point is calculated by finding the intersection of two lines: one representing the cumulative earnings without a college degree, and another representing the cumulative earnings with a college degree minus the total cost of education.
 This can be modeled by the following equation: